-This is a sponsored conversation written by me on behalf of Pampers at Sam’s Club.
+These home Management tips are part of a sponsored conversation written by me on behalf of Pampers at Sam’s Club.
 The opinions and text are all my own.
-Please see my disclosure policy.
+For more information, see my disclosure policy.

 Remember that pre-mommy thinking?
 You know, the thinking our brains thought before we were moms.

 The thinking that had us having those deceiving, pastel-tinged visions of happy babies who never projectile pee or puke, of always cooperative kids, and of long toddler naps that let us get the housework done with time left over for a little me-time, too.